First Year Student Policy

 How will vacancies be managed?

 When there is a vacancy in a stand-alone gender-neutral double room, the student remaining in the room may elect to pull in any new roommate.
 Both students must agree to live together.
 If a roommate cannot be identified, the room will default back to single-sex status.
-In this case, the Office of Campus Life may place a student of the same sex in the room.
+In this case, Residence Life and Housing may place a student of the same sex in the room.

 Can students be randomly assigned to a roommate of the opposite sex?

 No. Students who wish to take advantage of the new policy must enter into any roommate arrangement as willing partners.

 What if a student chooses to live with someone in a gender-neutral arrangement and becomes uncomfortable with the situation?